Kittie: Origins/Evolutions: Production

 The idea for Kittie: Origins/Evolutions was first conceived in 2013 by founding members Morgan and Mercedes Lander in order to celebrate the band's 20th anniversary, at a time when Kittie's future as a band remained uncertain.
 Production on Kittie: Origins/Evolutions began in early 2014, and on March 29, 2014, an Indiegogo campaign was set up to fund production of the documentary, as well as a tell-all book.
 The campaign's goal of CA$20,000 was met within eight hours, and went onto gross over $40,000.
 The band initially reached out to David Brodsky to direct the documentary, but he was unable to do so.

 In January 2015, Kittie bassist Trish Doan reached out to Rob McCallum, asking if he would be interested in directing a documentary about the band.
 McCallum and Doan had been acquainted since college, and McCallum had previously reached out to Kittie eight months prior to obtain permission to use a Kittie song in one of his other documentaries, Nintendo Quest (2015).
-McCallum agreed, and quickly became frustrated with his research after finding that a lot of press coverage of the band "was really hug up on an apparent 'gender curiosity.'"
+McCallum agreed, and quickly became frustrated with his research after finding that a lot of press coverage of the band "was really hung up on an apparent 'gender curiosity.'"
 He subsequently strove to avoid that, and gave the band a “rags to riches” story to work with.
 McCallum also sought to remove "any presence of himself" from the documentary, in order to give the band "a forum in which to tell their story, those events, from their very distinct perspective."
 McCallum filmed interviews with most of the band's current and former members, bar bassist Talena Atfield (who initially appeared in early photoshoots but then ultimately decided to not appear in the film) and guitarist Lisa Marx (who declined to participate in any capacity), between March and October 2015.
 McCallum also utilized a plethora of archival footage the band had recorded from the late 1990s to 2013.